ck37/randomize_ado/README.md

 Examples
 --------

-1. Minimal - randomize a dataset into two groups, choosing the best of 10 randomizations based on balance by gender.
+1. Minimal - randomize a dataset into two groups, checking for balance by gender.

   ```
   randomize, balance(gender)